 (best for those downtown)

 Located at 33 Lockwood Dr along the Ashley river this marina is one of (if not the) largest city marina in Charleston SC where most of the largest yachts are kept.
-The dues a $600+/- per quarter for the 50+ ft slips.
+The dues a $1500+/- per quarter for the 50+ ft slips & 100 ft is $3,933.75.
 The smaller slips are closer to $400.
 It is also next to the Charleston city marina where celebrities and other famous yachts come when visiting Charleston.
-This marina does not allow live aboard, and has a very strong current because it’s on the Ashley River.
-It’s largest appeal is the location of being right in downtown Charleston.
-The negatives are that there is a 55 ft fixed bridge, and the strong current.
-Rated 4 stars by ActiveCaptain this marina has a low water depth of approximately 15 ft depending on location of the slip.
+This marina DOES ALLOW for owners only.
+This marina has a very strong current because it’s on the Ashley River.
+Its largest appeal is the location of being right in downtown Charleston.
+The negatives are that there is a 55 ft fixed bridge, and a strong current.
+Rated 4 stars by ActiveCaptain this marina has a low water depth of approximately 15 ft depending on the location of the slip.
 Coming from offshore or the ICW, you must pass under the 56′ bridge in order to access the Ashley Marina.
-Amenities include: 50 Amp Electricity & fresh water, Basic cable & Wi-Fi included in HOA fee.
-If you want to know more about this marina here is their official owners page http://www.myashleymarina.com/.
+Amenities include 50 Amp Electricity & freshwater, Basic cable & Wi-Fi included in the HOA fee.
+The Marina charges a management fee is 50% for daily rentals, 25% for weekly & monthly rentals, 10% for quarterly or longer.
+Contact the marina dockmaster for more information.

 RIPLEY LIGHT MARINA